 Oil rubbed bronze handles and knobs were added to all the cabinets and drawers.

 Fun touches like the whimsical whale cutting board add coastal style while our vintage baby bottle soap dispenser brings a touch of farmhouse kitchen comfort.

 Our open shelving is one of my favorite parts of the kitchen.
 James and I installed it a while ago and just added some new accessories.

 The rustic island made from reclaimed wood is one of the first things you see when you walk in our house.

 We painted wooden stools from Target to go along with it’s distressed look.

 These cute cutting boards nestled in a basket and a pedestal we made from a vintage plate

-and a wooden candle holder add a farmhouse kitchen style touch to the new counters.
+and a wooden candle holder add a coastal farmhouse kitchen style touch to the new counters.

 We are loving our coastal farmhouse style kitchen and hope you like it too!